KIT-IBG-5/mdmcleaner/README.md

 - overview_errorlist.txt --> list of genomes that yielded errors during MDMcleaner assessments and may need to be rerun

 ## How to cite:
-look out for our publication which has been submitted to Nucleic acids research and will hopefully be available soon.

-Vollmers et al. ***How clear is our current view on microbial dark-matter?
-(Re-)assessing public MAG & SAG-datasets with “MDMcleaner”*** (submitted)
+please cite our publication: [**Vollmers, John, et al. "How clear is our current view on microbial dark matter?(Re-) assessing public MAG & SAG datasets with MDMcleaner."
+Nucleic Acids Research (2022)**](https://doi.org/10.1093/nar/gkac294)

 ## For help or feedback:
 please write an issue on the [github repository](https://github.com/KIT-IBG-5/mdmcleaner/issues) or send us an [email](mailto:ibg5-support@lists.kit.edu?subject=[MDMcleaner%20support])